patrick478/Wayfarer-Server/README.md

     {
         "email": "bigmomma69@gmail.com",
         "password": "password",
-        "name": { "first": "Lady", "last": "Sass" }
+        "name": "Lady sass"
     }

 Creates a new user. *All fields above must be supplied.*
 Returns 201 CREATED on success, as well as the newly created user's information.
 This includes the user's id.

-**POST /users/{id}**
+**POST /users**

     {
-        "name": { "first": "Shinequa" },
+        "name": "Shinequa",
         "subjectId": "523ffafa634d160200000001"
     }

-Updates a user with the given id.
+*Requires authentication header*.
+Updates a user.
 The user's id must *not* be supplied in the json (ie. the id cannot be changed).
 All fields are optional; ie, only the ones you want to change should be supplied.
+If the email is supplied, it must be unique.
 If the subjectId is supplied, the subject with that ID must exist.
 This is the primary means of changing a user's subject.
 Returns 200 OK on success.

-**GET /users/{id}**

-Gets all information on the user with the given id.
-Returns 200 OK on success.

 **GET /users**

-(TEMPORARY DEV ONLY)
-Gets all information on all users.
+*Requires authentication header* Gets all information on the user.
-Returns 200 OK on success

-**DELETE /users/{id}**

-Deletes the user with the given id.
 Returns 200 OK on success.

-**GET /authenticate**

-*Requires Basic Authentication header.* Retrieves the user specified by the email and password in the basic auth header, IF they exist and the passwords match.
-Returns 200 success, as well as the user's information.
+**DELETE /users**

+*Requires authentication header* Deletes the user.
+Returns 200 OK on success.

 Subject methods